1. How do I apply?

 4. Do I have to be Jewish to be admitted to HUC-JIR?

 The majority of the degree programs at HUC-JIR do require applicants to identify as Jewish.
-The exceptions are in the School of Graduate Studies to earn an MAJS or PhD, and the Doctor of Ministry in the Interfaith Clinical Education for Pastoral Ministry Program.
+The exceptions are in the Pines School of Graduate Studies to earn an MAJS or PhD, the Doctor of Ministry in the Interfaith Clinical Education for Pastoral Ministry Program and the Zelikow School of Jewish Nonprofit Management.
 These programs welcome students from all religious backgrounds.

 5. Is it required that I study in Israel?

-Students in the Rabbinical School, Cantorial School, and Schools of Education (MAJE; MARE) are required to spend their first year of study at our Jerusalem campus in Israel.
-(For applicants to the New York School of Education, exceptions may be made for professionals currently working full-time in the field.)
+Students in the Rabbinical School and Cantorial School are required to spend their first year of study at our Jerusalem campus in Israel.
 We consider the Year-in-Israel program an integral part of students' educational experience both for the sense of community it builds and for the understanding of the State of Israel that it fosters.
 However, students with advanced Hebrew language ability who have already spent an extended period of time living in Israel may be exempted from the Year-in-Israel requirement by examination.
-The School of Jewish Nonprofit Management has a three-week Israel seminar.
-There are various opportunities for students in the School of Graduate Studies to study in Israel or participate in archaeological excavations in Israel.
+The Zelikow School of Jewish Nonprofit Management has a three-week Israel seminar.
+There are various opportunities for students in the Pines School of Graduate Studies to study in Israel or participate in archaeological excavations in Israel.

 6. What are the job prospects for a graduate of HUC-JIR?